 A Bidder Security must be provided when registering to bid.
 The amount will depend on the reserve price which has been placed on the property and the number of properties you wish to bid on, subject to change.
 The amount required for any given property is displayed when you click into the relevant property.

-Payment of the deposit can be made via debit/credit card or by bank transfer.
-If you pay via debit/credit card, the deposit will be taken from your card only at the time of registration.
-If you are not the successful bidder on the day of the auction, the deposit will be returned to your card (or your bank transfer will be returned in line with our terms and conditions).
+If you are not the successful bidder on the day of the auction, the deposit will be returned to you in line with our terms and conditions.

 Our digital platform is secure and efficient, combining cutting-edge technology with market-leading property expertise.
 The BidX1 team have sold thousands of assets through the platform, from houses and apartments to offices, industrial units and development sites, as well as large-scale investment portfolios.

 The process is straight-forward and user-friendly.
 All bidders register in advance of the auction and provide a Bidder Security, relative to the reserve price of the property.
 Every bid placed during the auction is logged and displayed on the website in real-time; the process is fully transparent.
 BidX1 exchange contracts on behalf of both the buyer & the seller on auction day, and these contracts are legally binding.

 If you’d like to be notified about our latest Irish catalogues, it's a good idea to join our mailing list.
 You can do so by clicking the 'Sign Up' button at the bottom of every page on our website.